-It is worth highlighting that the Earth Charter is a declaration of interdependent principles, formulated from an ethical perspective, that constitute common foundations humanity. for lt was developed building upon existing international instruments, treaties and conventions. as well as multicultural dialogues and consultations.
-It articulates the foundations for the paradigm of sustainable development and was conceived to guide not only states and governments, but also individuals and organizations involved alobal in In environmental governance. its preamble, its cosmopolitan approach is evident, embodied in the principles of universal responsibility and global interdependence.
+It is worth highlighting that the Earth Charter is a declaration of interdependent principles, formulated from an ethical perspective, that constitute common foundations for humanity. lt was developed building upon existing and international instruments. treaties conventions, as well as multicultural dialogues and consultations.
+It articulates the foundations for the paradigm of sustainable development and was conceived to guide not only states and governments, but also individuals and organizations involved in alobal environmental governance.
+In its preamble, its cosmopolitan approach is evident, embodied in the principles of universal responsibility and global interdependence.